USING IRONWORD

 How to Create Word Documents Without Office Interop in C#: Figure 5 - Word document created through the code above.

 This is a fundamental example of generating a Word document file using IronWord.
-For more information, you can refer to the documents here.
+For more information, you can read the Documentation.

 Now that we know how to create a simple Word document using IronWord, let's add paragraphs and styled text.